 We can either support the inner stoic or we can give in to emotion.
-This means we can either scream or cry; or, we can act accordingly, adjust ourselves, accept what happened and then move ahead.
+This means we can either scream or cry or we can act accordingly, adjust ourselves, accept what happened and then move ahead.

 Someone once said that loving a person is not about what makes them great.
 Instead, loving a person means that you care in spite of anything that is not great.
 Meaning nothing else matters.
-Therefore, is love without challenge?
+Therefore, is love without challenges?
 No. Are we without challenges?
 Not at all.
-But love still occurs, if we allow it to.
+But love still occurs if we allow it to.
 We can still flourish and we can still achieve.
 However, the choice is simple, which is not to say this is easy.
 But instead, this means the choices are clear.
 Either we face everything or we run.